Yankees vs. Padres Player Props Betting Odds

-Gleyber Torres and Juan Soto are among the players with prop bets available when the New York Yankees and the San Diego Padres play at Yankee Stadium on Friday (starting at 7:05 PM ET).
+Player props can be found for Gleyber Torres and Juan Soto, among others, when the New York Yankees host the San Diego Padres at Yankee Stadium on Saturday at 1:05 PM ET.

 Bet on this matchup or its props with DraftKings!